Undergraduate Course: Jesus in Film (BIST10049)

 Course Delivery Information

-- Demonstrate an ability to relate the portrayal of Jesus in these films both to the history of artistic and narrative depictions of Jesus, and also to ancient historical sources for the life of Jesus.
+- Evidence an understanding of how these films fit into the cultural/social history of the 20th/21st century and an ability to relate the portrayal of Jesus in these films both to the history of artistic and narrative depictions of Jesus, as well as to ancient historical sources for the life of Jesus

 |Graduate Attributes and Skills